What Is the Average Mesothelioma Settlement Time Frame?

 Learn more about each step in the settlement process below.

-2. Meet Your Trial Team
+2. Meet Your Legal Team

 You will meet your legal team within a few days after filling out the initial paperwork.

-Your team will consist of:
+Your legal team will consist of:

-- Mesothelioma lawyer(s)
+- Mesothelioma lawyers

 - Medical experts

-3. Filing the Lawsuit
+3. File Your Lawsuit